 The immigration debate rages on.
-I was sent a post attributed to Ben Stein who found it paradoxical that our government would require people to carry proof of insurance, but not proof of citizenship.
+I was sent a post attributed to Ben Stein who, allegedly, found it paradoxical that our government would require people to carry proof of insurance, but not proof of citizenship.
 That circulated through the conservative blogosphere because it seemed like a slam dunk double standard.

 A closer look shows that it doesnt hold water.